raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 The Raspberry Pi X is a ...

-<mark>Add product description</mark>
+<mark>Add product name and description</mark>

 ### What you will make

-You will connect a Raspberry Pi X to your computer, install the Thonny Python editor and write a micropython program to blink the onboard LED.
+You will connect a Raspberry Pi X to your computer, install the Thonny Python editor and write a MicroPython program to blink the onboard LED.
 If you have additional components available then you can also try out some more examples.

 --- no-print ---
 Add instructions for interacting with the embedded content here.